 - The Great Khali is announced as being from just India.
-Despite the fact he is nicknamed the "Punjabi Giant" and this specialty is the Punjabi Prison, not very hard to figure out where in India he is from
+Despite the fact he is nicknamed the "Punjabi Giant" and this specialty is the Punjabi Prison Match, the rest should be easy to figure out.

 - In his early days in Mid-South/UWF, Sting was billed as being from "Every Man's Nightmare".
 And his manager, "Hot Stuff" Eddie Gilbert, was from "Every Woman's Dream", and the current independent tag team the Heartbreak Express are billed from there as well.